-All entries are to be registered online.
-Either students or parents can register their project from home or a teacher can register the project from school, but please make sure a project is only entered once.
-When a project is entered an adult (teacher, parent or mentor) must acknowledge that the project is the work of the identified student(s) and that the Young Scientist rules have been followed.
+All projects are to be entered online.
+Either students, parents or teachers can enter a project.
+When a project is entered an adult (teacher, parent or mentor) must acknowledge and certify that the project is the work of the identified student(s) and that the Young Scientist rules have been followed.

-All Scientific Investigation entries must be submitted online before midnight, Friday 25th August, 2017.
+All Investigation entries must be submitted online by midnight, Wednesday 9th September, 2020.
 Projects received after this time will have their eligibility for a prize decided by STANSW Council.
 Teachers are encouraged to submit projects early so uploading and internet issues do not result in a student project missing the deadline.

-Each component of a Scientific Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online registration system.
-Every effort must be made to compress file sizes and a Young Scientist dropbox will be available for files that are too large.
+Uploading project files: Each component of an Investigation (e.g. report and logbook) must be uploaded as a separate PDF on the online entry system.
 When you are ready to register projects, you need to have the contact email for the student as well as details of the project to be submitted.
-You also need to have the electronic copies of the scientific investigation (report and logbook) ready to upload.
+You also need to have the electronic copies of the investigation (report and logbook) ready to upload.